ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 })
 ```

+However, if you are using `DateTime` or `DateTime64` columns, you can use both strings and JS Date objects.
+JS Date objects can be passed to `insert` as-is with `date_time_input_format` set to `best_effort`.
+See this [example](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/insert_js_dates.ts) for more details.

 ### Decimal\* types caveats

 Since the client performs no additional type conversion, it is not possible to insert `Decimal*` type columns as
 strings, only as numbers.
 This is a suboptimal approach as it might end in float precision loss.
 Thus, it is recommended
 to avoid `JSON*` formats when using `Decimals` as of now.
 Consider `TabSeparated*`, `CSV*` or `CustomSeparated*` formats
-families for that kind of workflows.
+families for that kind of workflow.

 **Example:** Insert `12.01` and `5000000.405` into the destination table `my_table`,
 assuming that the table has two `Decimal` type fields: